-The Annual General Meeting (the "Meeting") of the shareholders ("Shareholders") of common shares ("Common Shares") of EMX Royalty Corporation (the "Corporation") will be held at Suite 501, 543 Granville Street, Vancouver, British Columbia, on Thursday, May 31, 2018 at 10:30 a.m.
+The Annual General Meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of EMX Royalty Corporation (the "Corporation") will be held at Suite 501, 543 Granville Street, Vancouver, British Columbia, on Wednesday, June 5, 2019 at 10:30 a.m.
 (Pacific Time), for the following purposes:

-- 1. To receive and consider the Report of the Directors to the Shareholders; - 2.
-To receive the audited financial statements of the Corporation for the year ended December 31, 2017 together with the auditor's report thereon; - 3.
-To set the number of directors for the ensuing year at five; - 4.
-To elect directors for the ensuing year; - 5.
-To appoint an auditor of the Corporation for the ensuing year and to authorize the directors to approve the remuneration to be paid to the auditor; - 6.
-To ratify and approve the Corporation's Stock Option Plan; and - 7.
+- 1. To receive and consider the Report of the Directors to the Shareholders.
+See "Particulars of Matters to be Acted Upon -- Report of Directors" in the Information Circular; - 2.
+To receive the audited financial statements of the Corporation for the year ended December 31, 2018 together with the auditor's report thereon.
+See "Particulars of Matters to be Acted Upon Financial Statements, Auditor's Report and Management Discussion & Analysis" in the Information Circular; - 3.
+To set the number of directors for the ensuing year at five.
+See "Particulars of Matters to be Acted Upon Set Number of Directors to be Elected" in the Information Circular; - 4.
+To elect directors for the ensuing year.
+See "Particulars of Matters to be Acted Upon Election of Directors" in the Information Circular: - 5.
+To appoint an auditor of the Corporation for the ensuing year and to authorize the directors to approve the remuneration to be paid to the auditor.
+See "Particulars of Matters to be Acted Upon Appointment and Remuneration of an Auditor" in the Information Circular: - 6.
+To ratify and approve the Corporation's Stock Option Plan.
+See "Particulars of Matters to be Acted Upon Ratification of Stock Option Plan" in the Information Circular; and - 7.
 To transact such other business as may properly come before the Meeting.

-The Board of Directors has fixed April 17, 2018 as the Record Date for determining the Shareholders entitled to receive notice of and vote at the Meeting.
+The Board of Directors has fixed April 23, 2019 as the Record Date for determining the Shareholders entitled to receive notice of and vote at the Meeting.
 Shareholders are requested to read the Information Circular and, if unable to attend the meeting in person, to complete and return the enclosed Proxy (or Voting Instruction Form, a "VIF") in accordance with its instructions.
 Unregistered Shareholders must return their complete VIFs in accordance with the instructions given by their financial institution or other intermediary that sent it to them.